 The EQP-1 has had a couple different variations over the years.
 The EQP-1A had modified low-frequency boost and attenuation response curves, two additional peak boost frequencies as well as two high frequency shelf boost curves (the S in the name stands for Shelf).
 These were extremely rare and had a very limited supply, but in 2014, Pulse Techniques brought it back into production.
 The EQP-1A has been a favorite to many engineers on their mix bus, it can apply a nice smiley face EQ curve across the entire mix and add that Pultec tube glow.
 Chris Lord Alge has been using a pair of these on his mix bus for quite some time, I’m sure you’ve heard the sweet sound of this EQ at some point in your life without even knowing it.

 In addition to the EQP-1A, Pultec also made the MEQ-5 (Tube, Solid-State, Mastering Version), which was an EQ that focused on midrange frequencies.
 The left band ranges from 200Hz to 1kHz and only has the ability to boost.
 The middle band ranges from 200Hz up to 7kHz and only has the ability to dip.
 Since this band overlaps the low and high band, you can manipulate the boost and cut the same as the EQP-1a.
 The right band ranges from 1.5kHz to 5kHz and can only be boosted.
-Pairing a MEQ-5 with an EQP-1AS gave you the ability to shape a sound across the entire frequency spectrum.
+Pairing a MEQ-5 with an EQP-1AS gives you the ability to shape a sound across the entire frequency spectrum.
 The Pultec Pro plug-in from Universal Audio is based on the pairing of a vintage EQP-1A and MEQ-5.

 Pultec has created some other incredible pieces of gear over the years, including a handful of EQ designs such as the EQP-1A3 and EQH-2, high and low pass filters, small mixers and preamps.
 Recently, Pultec began making their way into the 500 series market with 500 Series modules like EQP-500A and EQP-500S.

 As long as people are making records, Pultec will always remain a key element in the recording and mixing process.
 Their sound has been a part of each and every one of our lives whether we know it or not through the great records of the past.
-We will always be craving that sound, and if it’s not broke, don’t fix it, Ollie and Gene nailed it on the head with the EQP-1.
+We will always be craving that sound, and if it’s not broken, don’t fix it, Ollie and Gene nailed it on the head with the EQP-1.

 If you’re interested in learning more about gear from Pultec, be sure to contact your Audio Consultant at Vintage King via email or by phone at 888.472.9023.